lukeprofits/Monero_Payment_Request_Standard/README.md

 # Monero Payment Request Standard
 > Formerly known as the [Monero Subscription Code Standard](https://github.com/lukeprofits/Monero_Subscription_Code_Standard)

+## Implementations

+This standard has been implemented in several programming languages to facilitate its use across different platforms and applications.
+Here are the available libraries:

+- Python: `pip install monerorequest` [monerorequest](https://github.com/lukeprofits/monerorequest) (available on PyPI)
+- JavaScript: [monerorequest-js](https://github.com/moshmage/monerorequest-js) (coming soon to npm)
+- Kotlin: [monerorequest-kotlin](https://github.com/lukeprofits/monerorequest-kotlin) (coming soon to Maven Central)

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [How It Works](#how-it-works)